HasebRehman/HasebRehman/README.md

 <h3 align="left">📌 About Me</h3>

 <p align="left">
-Frontend Developer focused on building modern, responsive, and user-friendly web interfaces.
-Strong experience in turning UI designs into clean, reusable, and scalable React components.
-Passionate about performance optimization, pixel-perfect layouts, and smooth user experiences.
-Comfortable working with JavaScript frameworks, CSS utilities, and component-based architectures.
-Always learning new frontend trends to deliver high-quality digital products.
+Full Stack Developer focused on building modern, scalable, and high-performance web applications.
+Experienced in developing clean, responsive, and user-friendly interfaces using React, Next.js, and modern UI frameworks like Tailwind and Material UI.
+Skilled in both frontend and backend development with technologies like NestJS and Supabase, ensuring seamless functionality from UI to database.
+Passionate about writing clean, maintainable code, optimizing performance, and creating smooth user experiences.
+Always exploring new tools and trends to deliver efficient and high-quality digital solutions.
 </p>

 ---